 – Rhonda Wolter, District Reading Coordinator

 What would have happened if the Bethel School District had a “wait and see” attitude?
 Would waiting longer have improved their reading percentages?
 Definitely not!
 Early prevention is the best prevention.
 Don’t let your student get “lost” in the shuffle.
 Take a vested interest in their reading and learning.
 If you notice children showing signs of reading difficulty or apprehension, don’t delay.
 Speak with school staff members specializing in reading education.
-The quicker you can assess a child, the quicker they can get on the path to better reading and comprehension, paving the way to being a well-educated adult.
+The quicker you can assess a child, the quicker they can get on the path to better reading and comprehension, paving the way to a well-educated adult.